gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 *Running a debugger in the production environment will likely require additional privileges.
 If in doubt, be wise and always consult with your operations team first.*

-Connect to another SSH session on the VM, find server process's id, and attach to the process with the debugger:
+Connect to another SSH session on the VM, find server's process id, and attach to the process with the debugger:

 ```
 = vagrant ssh server-test-1